What causes MND?

 What is thought to cause MND?

-It is thought that a number of genetic, environmental and lifestyle risk factors need to combine before most forms of MND can develop.
+Current thinking about what causes MND, indicates that a number of genetic, environmental and lifestyle risk factors need to combine before most forms of MND develop.
 Together, these risk factors may ‘tip the balance’ towards someone developing the disease.
 Finding out which factors are involved and how they combine is helping researchers discover why the disease begins, and the best way to tackle it.

 Genetic factors

-For most people with MND, genes have a minor impact on developing the disease.
-However, for up to 1 in 10 people with MND, their genes have more of an effect on the disease developing.
-For more information, see our inherited MND page.
+For most people with MND, certain genes have some impact in causing the disease.
+However, for up to 1 in 10 people with MND, genes play a larger part in the start of the disease.
+These cases usually show a family history of MND and you can find out more on our inherited MND page.

 Lifestyle and environment